 22. “You’ve made my day.”

-- Explanation & Nuance: This warm phrase focuses on the positive emotional result of someone’s action.
-It’s a lovely way to let a person know that their small gesture had a big, happy impact on your day.
+- Explanation & Nuance: This warm phrase focuses on the positive emotional result of someone’s action, letting them know their small gesture had a big impact.

-- When to Use?
-For a nice compliment, a small, unexpected gift, or a piece of good news delivered by someone.
+- When to Use: For a nice compliment or a piece of good news.

 - Tone: Joyful, Personal, Enthusiastic.